In 1899, British photographer and inventor Edward Raymond Turner

 and to not "cut" the seen material in any way--that is, to not editorialize

-domain of the music through arbitrary space-time substitutions.
+on the time domain of the music through arbitrary space-time substitutions.

 The visual style